The Differences Between a Psychiatrist vs. Therapist

 Psychiatrist vs. Therapist

 When you begin treatment for an addiction to drugs or alcohol, you might work with a psychiatrist and a therapist to address your specific addiction or mental health treatment needs.
 There are differences between a psychiatrist vs. therapist.
-A psychiatrist is a doctor that is focused on treating your symptoms with medication, and they are able to write prescriptions for you.
-A therapist generally holds a Master’s degree, and they are going to work with you on a treatment plan to address mental health needs and your recovery process.
-Both are integral to your healing while in recovery, but there are different ways that each will support your healing.
+A psychiatrist is a doctor who is focused on treating your symptoms with medication, and they are able to write prescriptions for you.
+A therapist generally holds a master’s degree, and they are going to work with you on a treatment plan to address mental health needs and your recovery process.
+Both are integral to your healing while in recovery, but there are different ways who each will support your healing.

 Working with a Psychiatrist